-The Early Childhood Studies Degree Network has been in existence since 1993 / 1994 and in it's current format exists as a membership body.
+The Early Childhood Studies Degrees Network has been in existence since 1993 / 1994 and in its current format exists as a membership body.

-Philippa is a Senior Lecturer and Placement Academic Lead for BA (Hons) Early Childhood Studies at Sheffield Hallam University which she joined in 2006.
+Philippa is a Principal Lecturer in Early Childhood Studies at Sheffield Hallam University which she joined in 2006.
 Her professional career has been varied and involved teaching in a wide range of educational settings.
 She has worked in educational fields in England, Australia and Hong Kong.
 As a Community Teacher and local authority early years adviser she supported parents alongside early childhood settings, schools and childminders to develop practice abd this gave her a deep understanding of the quality practice across the huge range of provision and the difficulties faced by the sector.
 Current doctoral research is designed to hear the voices of parents of children with anaphylaxis in early childhood settings.
 Published research and book chapters span a range of subject areas but all are underpinned by an interest in young children's and parental well-being.

 Treasurer and Membership Secretary

 Tanya is a Senior Lecturer in Early Years at the University of Northampton.
 She has previously managed and led her own “outstanding” day nursery and out of school club.
 The nursery setting was fortunate enough to have a forest school as part of its ethos and Tanya became very interested in the impact that this environment had on children’s speech and language development.
 She therefore is lucky enough to have the practice wisdom that she is able to apply to the academic studies and her PhD researched the impact that different learning and play environments have on young children’s speech and language development.
 She is also particularly interested in the student experience for those studying Early Childhood Studies and researches aspects with the aim to enhance this experience and produce professionals who will be excellent advocates for children and their families.